Gorilla Families in Bwindi Impenetrable National Park Uganda

 Mubare is now led by Kanyonyi the silverback.
 It derives its name from Mubare hills where the family still lives around.

 Habinyanja gorilla group gets its name from the local Rukiga term “habinyanja” loosely translated as water.
 This is because it was encountered near a swamp in Buhoma gorilla sector.
-It was initially ruled by Mugurisi but after his death, his two brothers assumed control which eventually led to the family splitting with one group following Mwirima and the remaining staying with Rwansingazi.
+It was initially ruled by Mugurisi but after his death, his two brothers assumed control.
+Eventually, this resulted into the family splitting.
+One group followed Mwirima and the remainders stayed with Rwansingazi.
 The Habinyanja gorilla family is now led by Makara, the silverback.

 Families in Ruhija Gorilla Sector.